py-raja/fortigate_NAT_details_extractor/README.md

 ## File Descriptions

-- `straive_firewalls.txt`: Contains firewall IP addresses and their locations in the format:
+- `firewalls.txt`: Contains firewall IP addresses and their locations in the format:
   ```
   <firewall_ip>:<location>
   ```